-A grade of C or better in BIO 103 or successful placement on the Alabama Community College System Biology Placement Exam.
+A grade of C or better in BIO 103 or successful placement on the Alabama Community College System Biology Placement Exam; or a grade of C or better in BIO 201.

 BIO 250: Directed Studies in Biology I

 This course allows independent study under the direction of an instructor.
 Topics to be included in the course material will be approved by the instructor prior to or at the beginning of the class.
 Upon completion, students will be able to demonstrate knowledge of the topics as specified by the instructor.